jwong32528/me405-romi-mecha21/README.md

 - **Controls**: Implements a basic PID controller for line tracing using centroid data
 - **Bumpsensor**: Detects a bump
 - **Button handler**: Uses the button on the romi to run the romi
-- **Imu**: Acquires heading data from the magnometer to know the orientation of the Romi
+- **Imu**: Acquires heading data from the magnetometer to know the orientation of the Romi

 **Utility**
 - **Cotask**: Manages cooperative multitasking, allowing multiple tasks to run efficiently